What does

 Endocrinology deal with?

 Endocrine disorders include thyroid dysfunction (hypothyroidism or hyperthyroidism), ovarian dysfunction (e.g., PCOS), and hormonal imbalances affecting fertility (e.g., insulin resistance).
-Obesity, osteoporosis, and hypertension may also have hormonal imbalances as their underlying causes that require investigation.
+Obesity, osteoporosis, and hypertension may also have hormonal imbalances as their underlying causes, which require investigation.

 How does an endocrinological examination proceed?

 This is followed by a detailed physical examination.
-Our specialist assesses the skin condition, looks for signs of circulatory problems, and checks for lower limb edema.
-The thyroid gland is palpated.
-Using a stethoscope, the heart and lungs are examined.
+Our specialist assesses the condition of the skin and looks for signs of circulatory problems or lower limb edema.
+The thyroid gland is palpated, and the heart and lungs are listened to with a stethoscope.
 Finally, the abdomen is palpated to assess the size of internal organs (liver, spleen).
-The examination is completely painless and fasting is not required.
-It is important that patients bring all previous medical documents and a list of current medications.
+The examination is completely painless, and fasting is not required.
+It is important that the patient brings all previous medical documents and a list of current medications.
 If necessary, our endocrinologist may recommend further specialist examinations (e.g., urology, gynecology).

 Ultrasound is an important part of the endocrinological examination.
-Thyroid ultrasound can visualize thyroid nodules, other benign or malignant changes, and assess thyroid size.
-If needed, a fine-needle aspiration biopsy can be performed under ultrasound guidance to help with accurate diagnosis.
-A general abdominal ultrasound provides information about all important abdominal organs (liver, spleen, kidneys).
-For gynecological or fertility issues, the internal female reproductive organs can be thoroughly examined, including the ovaries and follicles, assessing their current maturity status.
-In men, testicular ultrasound may also be required.
+Thyroid ultrasound can visualize thyroid nodules, other benign or malignant changes, and assess the size of the thyroid.
+If needed, a fine-needle aspiration biopsy can be performed under ultrasound guidance to help with an accurate diagnosis.
+A general abdominal ultrasound can provide information about the condition of major abdominal organs (liver, spleen, kidneys).
+In cases of gynecological or fertility issues, the internal female reproductive organs can be thoroughly examined, including the ovaries and follicles, assessing their current maturity status.
+In men, a testicular ultrasound may also be required.

-If further imaging tests are needed beyond these examinations, we can arrange CT or MRI scans.
+If further imaging tests are needed beyond the above examinations, we can also arrange CT or MRI scans.